hofmanradek/kaas/README.md

 ### Implementation ###

-KaaS is a Django base application with distributed task queue Celery on the backend.
+KaaS is a Django based application with distributed task queue Celery on the backend.
 There are many means how to solve Knapsack problem.
 Our service offers following solvers which you can feed by your Knapsak problems:

 *  [**Greedy approximation**](https://en.wikipedia.org/wiki/Knapsack_problem#Greedy_approximation_algorithm).
 This algorithm yields a suboptimal solution but it is fast and for most of real world problems it is not far from the true optimum.
 Internally, our Greedy solver tackles both 0/1 and fractional Knapsack and we use it in our other solver Branch and Bound to get an upper bound for the optimal value of the original problem
-* [**Dynamic Programming**](https://en.wikipedia.org/wiki/Knapsack_problem#Dynamic_programming_in-advance_algorithm) in a classical and recurrent versions.
+* [**Dynamic Programming**](https://en.wikipedia.org/wiki/Knapsack_problem#Dynamic_programming_in-advance_algorithm) in a classical and recurrent version.
 This algorithm provides optimal solution.
-It can be used only for problems with integer weights and for problems with large knapsack capacity or large number of items becomes computationally prohibitive.
+It can be used only for problems with integer weights.
+For problems with large knapsack capacity or large number of items becomes computationally prohibitive.
 * [**Branch and Bound**](https://en.wikipedia.org/wiki/Branch_and_bound) with fractional Greedy relaxation.
 This algorithm provides optimal solution and works even with non-integer weights.
 Branch and Bound does a complete search of all possible subsets but those which are identified as worse than the current best one are neglected.
 This leads to a great reduction of subsets which have to evaluated.
 Unfortunately, it can happen that the structure of the data leads to exponential complexity, see Section **Solving Sample Knapsacks** for examples.

 Each solver is represented by its *class* in `/knapsack/kaas/solvers`.
 All solvers are inherited from the the base *class* `SolverBase`.
-This class defines a common interface for all solvers a facilitates:
+This class defines a common interface for all solvers a facilitates following:

 * ingestion of data via class `Datastore`,
 * evaluation of results,